 Waimea Falls: A Complete Guide to Hiking Waimea Valley

-The water feels incredible, and you can even take a dip in the pool below!
-This is one of the best hikes on the North Shore of Oahu and it’s perfect for all skill levels.
+The walk to Waimea Falls is one of the best hikes on the North Shore of Oahu, and it’s perfect for all skill levels.

 If you want to experience something new, we highly recommend visiting Waimea Valley!
-There are many things to do there such as taking a short hike to the waterfall, swimming, picnicking and more!
+There are many things to do there, such as taking a short hike to the waterfall, swimming, picnicking, attending the Toa Luau, and more!

 Waimea Valley Entrance Fees